kvncnls/monokai-pro-new-kc/README.md

 # README

-- This is the initial release.
+This is the VS Code theme that I use!
+It's basically a darker version of Monokai Pro with some slight adjustments.

+Follow me on Twitter @kvncnls!